TUM-AVS/edgar_digital_twin/README.md

 <details>
 <summary> <h2> 🖥 Source </h2> </summary>

-### 3D Model
+## 3D Models

-We provide a 3D model for the autonomous research vehicle body.
+Here, we provide a 3D model for the autonomous research vehicle body.
 This model can be integrated into 3D simulations, allowing you to visualize the vehicle and its sensors.
 The 3D model files can be found in the folder `3d_model`.
-We offer a `high_res` and a `low_res` version of the 3D-model for various use cases.
+We offer a `high_res` 3D model (high resolution models for high fidelity simulation environments) and a `low_res` 3D model (downsampled visual 3D model) for various use cases.
 See the READMEs in the folders for more details.

-### Sensor Parameters
+## Sensor position parameters

-In this folder, we provide a detailed parameter set that specifies the position (x, y, z) of the sensors in relation to the rear axle (base link) of the autonomous research vehicle.
+Here, we provide a detailed parameter set that specifies the position (x, y, z) of the sensors in relation to the rear axle (base link) of the autonomous research vehicle.
 The `x`, `y`, and `z` values represent the coordinates in meters, indicating the displacement of each sensor from base link along the respective axes.
 The parameter set can be found in the file [edgar.urdf](source/sensor_parameter/edgar.urdf) located in the `sensor_parameter` directory.
 We refer to the [README](source/sensor_parameter/README.md) for further details.

-#### Vehicle Dynamics Parameters
+## Vehicle Dynamics Parameters

-We provide a list of parameters that define the vehicle dynamics of our autonomous research vehicle.
+Here, we provide a list of parameters that define the vehicle dynamics of our autonomous research vehicle.
 These parameters can be utilized in various vehicle dynamic models, enabling accurate simulation and analysis of the vehicle's behavior.
 The parameter set can be found in the file [vehicle_parameters_edgar.yaml](source/vehicle_dynamics_parameter/vehicle_parameters_edgar.yaml) file located in the `vehicle_dynamics_parameter` directory.
 Each parameter is listed with its corresponding value and its unit.

 <!-- ### Network Parameters -->